How a nonprofit used Salesforce® Einstein to improve public health

 As of 2018, the World Bank reports that 60.1% of Hondurans live in poverty in rural areas, on average incomes of less than $3.80 per day.
 One of the main obstacles to poverty reduction and sustainable development in Honduras is violence.
-As of 2020 data, Honduras is considered one of the most dangerous places to live in the world, with 57 deaths per 100,000 inhabitants.
+As of 2020 data, Honduras is considered one of the most dangerous places to live globally, with 57 deaths per 100,000 inhabitants.

 Proyecto Mirador serves the poorest of the poor in some of Honduras’s most remote and violent areas.
 These families typically live in crude, one-room houses, and many do not have access to electricity, running water, or sewage infrastructure.
 Nonetheless, most families have at least one cell phone with text messaging services.
 When necessary, the families travel to nearby towns and villages to charge their phones.
 This milieu informs the alignment of appropriate technologies to combat other pressing public health and environmental issues.

 The organization primarily finances cookstoves purchase and installation by selling carbon offsets in partnership with Salesforce.com on their mission to becoming a zero-emissions cloud provider.
 Each credit purchased represents removing or avoiding one metric tonne of carbon dioxide from the atmosphere due to Proyecto Mirador cookstove use.
 The nonprofit donates the custom, locally manufactured parts so that each beneficiary may co-invest their time and a few inexpensive materials to construct the stove.
 Proyecto Mirador finds that if a family co-finances this project, they will take pride in ownership and maintenance.